Are you considering volunteering at a nursing home but unsure if you can commit the required time? ‘

 - Am I willing to share my time without financial compensation?

-- Do I have the patience to work with senior citizens that face several difficulties?
+- Do I have the patience to work with senior citizens facing difficulties?

 - Is volunteering something I really want to do?